Asrst/nyc-taxi-data-pipeline/prefect/README.md

 ## etl using prefect

-- `web_to_gcs.py` reads the csv data from web using pandas and directly writes it into google cloud storage in parquet format.
+- `load_fhv.py` reads the csv NY Taxi's for Hire Vehicle's (FHV) data from web using pandas and directly writes it into google cloud storage in compressed gz format (total of 43,244,696 records for 2019).

-- `gcs_to_bq.py` reads the data from google cloud storage, transforms data and creates a table in biq query.

 ### Details steps for running prefect cloud workflow:

-(only `web_to_gcs.py` & `gcs_to_bq.py` are based on GCP.
-Make sure GCS bucket & Biquery Dataset are created)
+(This flow is based on GCP.
+Make sure GCS bucket is created)

 1. `prefect orion start`